Esri/TRIRIGA-Indoors-FME-ETL/README.md

 -   In Indoors, the People feature class's EMAIL field must be unique, but this may not be a requirement of TRIRIGA.
 -   The ETL creates an inner and outer source type for each level leaving multiple levels with the same level_id.
 The Indoors network tools (e.g. Generate Indoor Pathways) require unique level_id\'s and they do not honor definition queries as of ArcGIS Pro 2.7.
 Here is a workaround to perform after the Indoors is populated and before you use the Generate Indoor Pathways geoprocessing tool:
-    1. Optionally make a backup of the Levels feature class
-        1. Make a copy of the Levels feature class in the Indoors feature dataset and rename the copy as "LevelsBackup".
+    1. Optionally make a backup of the Levels feature class.
+Make a copy of the Levels feature class in the Indoors feature dataset and rename the copy as "LevelsBackup".
 Change its alias to "LevelsBackup" to avoid confusion if ever added to the map.
     2. Delete all Level features where SOURCE_TYPE = "Inner".
     3. Run the Generate Indoor Pathways tool choosing "Levels" for the "Input Level Features" parameter as usual.